gaearon/overreacted.io/src/pages/how-does-setstate-know-what-to-do/index.md

 Seems straightforward.
 But wait, does *React* do it?
 Or *React DOM*?

-Updating the DOM sounds like something React DOM be responsible for.
+Updating the DOM sounds like something React DOM would be responsible for.
 But we’re calling `this.setState()`, not something from React DOM.
 And our `React.Component` base class is defined inside React itself.

 So how can `setState()` inside `React.Component` update the DOM?